Hurworth Place: Transport

 The Great North Road mail coach route, later the A1 road, originally passed through the village, crossing the Tees via Croft Bridge.
 It was later rerouted, and the road is now designated the A167.
 The Teesdale Way footpath runs through the village, as does the East Coast Main Line, although there is no longer a railway station.

 Amenities

-The village has a newsagent, a doctor's surgery, a garage, a pharmacy, a hair salon There is one pub the Comet, and a working men's club.
+The village has a newsagent, a doctor's surgery, a garage, a pharmacy, and a hair salon.
+There is a working men's club, and one pub called the Comet, named after a shorthorn bull.
 There is also a Christadelphian hall.

 Rockliffe Hall hotel and spa and the surrounding parkland are owned by Middlesbrough Football Club, and the club's training and sports facilities form part of the complex.
 The 18-hole Rockliffe championship golf course is one of the longest in Europe.
 The adjoining village of Hurworth-on-Tees contains further shops, a primary and secondary school, the parish church and a Methodist church, a garden centre, a fish and chip shop and a community centre.